php-dev-br/laravel-doc-pt-br/broadcasting.md

 connection.
-If you are using a global [Axios](https://github.com/mzabriskie/axios) instance to make HTTP requests from your JavaScript application, the socket ID will automatically be attached to every outgoing request as an `X-Socket-ID` header.
+If you are using a global [Axios](https://github.com/mzabriskie/axios) instance to make HTTP requests from your JavaScript application, the socket ID will automatically be attached to every outgoing request as a `X-Socket-ID` header.
 Then, when you call the `toOthers` method, Laravel will extract the socket ID from the header and instruct the broadcaster to not broadcast to any connections with that socket ID.